yasaminyaldaei/yasamin-yaldaei-blog/content/blog/react-native-animated-scroll/index.md

 ## And finally

 We're good.
 We should have a smooth appearing/disappearing animation effect on our header component using the `Animated` API.

+What do you think of this method to have a **_collapsible header component with a sticky bar_**?
+Let me know in the comments below!

 In the next post, we will create the same effect with a set of whole new tools!
 First, we will rewrite the components as Function components.
 Then, we will use some custom hooks.
 And above all, **we will use the new and fancy Reanimated V2!**.
 Also, this time we will use the `interpolate` approach.